 Visit the Living Wage Monadnock Coalition Website .

 How can businesses afford to offer living wages?

-The Monadnock Living Wage Work Group, a coalition of business, faith, social service, government, non-profit, and education leaders, has identified the wage/income gap as a key opportunity to work together to make the Monadnock region a healthier place to live, learn, work, play and heal.
+The Living Wage Monadnock Coalition, comprised of business, faith, social service, government, non-profit, and education leaders, has identified the wage/income gap as a key opportunity to work together to make the Monadnock region a healthier place to live, learn, work, play and heal.
 Towards that end, we envision a Monadnock Region where every employee in every sector earns a Living Wage (or equivalent) for their work.